Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: Fractional Multi-Agent RL Framework

 \end{lemma} Lemma \ref{l_eqv} is proven using the property of \eqref{NashQ} and the Brouwer fixed point theorem.
 The detailed proof can be found in \cite[Appendix D]{jin2024asynchronousfractionalmultiagentdeep}.

-The outer loop implements the iterations of fractional sub-game based on generalizing the Dinkelbach method \cite{dinkelbach67ms}.
+The outer loop implements the iterations of fractional sub-game based on generalizing the Dinkelbach's method \cite{dinkelbach67ms}.
 At each iteration $i$, after achieving the NE of sub-game $G_{\bgamma_i}$, we update coefficients $\bgamma$ in line 9 of Algorithm \ref{FNQL} as